-This conference celebrated a major five-year initiative that will make the Newberry Library one of the nation’s premier centers for research on early modern religion, by conserving and cataloging 8,000 titles relating to religion, primarily from the early modern period.
+This conference celebrated a major five-year initiative that will make the Newberry Library one of the nation’s premier centers for research on early modern religion, by conserving and cataloging some 6,000 titles relating to religion, primarily from the early modern period.
 The initiative honors Sister Ann Ida Gannon, BVM, a Newberry Trustee, former president of Mundelein College, and renowned Chicago educator.

 Religion infuses most subject areas that fall within the scope of the Newberry collections.
 The library’s overall collecting in this field focuses on original source material from Western Europe and the Americas, spanning the late Middle Ages through the early twentieth century.
 Holdings in religion include rare and significant bibles; liturgical and theological works; sermons; histories; biographies and autobiographies; sacred music; and congregational, family, and personal papers.